Addons

 > redis-cli -h "${CLOUDRON_REDIS_HOST}" -p "${CLOUDRON_REDIS_PORT}" -a "${CLOUDRON_REDIS_PASSWORD}"

-The scheduler addon can be used to run tasks at periodic intervals (cron).
+The scheduler addon runs tasks at periodic intervals (cron).

 "scheduler": {